fizzed/stork/README.md

 What comes after your Java/JVM build tool (Maven, SBT, Gradle, Ant, etc.) compiles your code?
 There are a plethora of fantastic tools for building your project, but then what?
 A tarball?
 A debian/rpm package?
 An Uber/Fat Jar?
 Some sort of installer?
-The problem with all of these approaches is that they are all different -- and they all have major drawbacks.
-For example, what do you do with configuration files?
+The problem with all of these approaches is three-fold.
+First, they usually are tightly coupled with your build tool -- which makes it tougher to switch between projects that may use various build tools.
+Second, they lack flexibility in case you need to use your final assembly in different way (rapid deploy to staging, or deliver an installable package to a customer, etc).
+Third, what do you do with the non-Java aspects of your app such as configuration files?
 What if you want to distribute a command-line console app along with your daemon?
 What if you have little control over the end user system (e.g. not sure where they may install Java)?
 What happens on an upgrade?

 Stork is a collection of utilities for optimizing your "after-build" workflow by filling in the gap between your Java build system and eventual end-user app